shemamoses/Employee-Attendance/README.md

 This PL/SQL procedure helps a company analyze employee attendance for a specific month and year.
-It counts the number of days each employee was present or absent and calculates their attendance percentage.
+It counts the number of days each ,employee was present or absent and calculates their attendance percentage.

 Features
 Counts total days Present and Absent for each employee.